RKay2000/weather-website/README.md

 # Weather Website
-A simple weather search tool which returns a basic weather description, temperature and time in response to a location
+A simple weather search tool which returns a weather description, local time and temperature in response to a location

 # What I learned?
 * I used this project to learn the basics of using APIs such as how to write asynchronous code (await, promises, async etc.)